candimods/stretchermod/README.md

 This is an Expansive mod meant to bring realisim to EMS Roleplay.
 Thanks to the contributing devs without you this mod would not be possible

+# Updates
+New F7 Menu, change keys and add more stretchers and vehicles in the config.lua. will spawn compaibile stretchers and Hazmat Tent setup, be sure to setup on a flat ground or surface.

+To return items to your inventory select FOLD BED.

 preview video https://youtu.be/VNUHTyffwtk

 orginal script by https://forum.cfx.re/t/release-litter-stretcher-v4-0-v2-4/760701